Web design is a tricky subject.

 You also need to remember that not all fonts are the same size.
 A 16 px Arial font can be smaller than a 16 px version of another font.
 This is something you need to be aware of when choosing a font size, so you don’t arbitrarily pick 19 px because another site did, only to find out your 19 px version isn’t as big.

 Keep in mind that footer fonts can be on the smaller side and so can subtext, but if you’ve written something you want people to read, consider using a 16 px font at a minimum.
-And, in case you don’t want to take my word for it, Smashing Magazine preaches the same thing in this article: 16 Pixels for Body Copy.
-Anything Less Is a Costly Mistake.
+And, in case you don’t want to take my word for it, Smashing Magazine preaches the same thing in this article: A Reference Guide For Typography In Mobile Web Design.

 I still don’t understand why so many websites use moving sliders.